nicolechung/react_typescript_tips/declaring_types.md

 Below are some common of examples of things you will have to type, and ways to go about declaring the type.

+I noticed that people new to Typescript usually don't have problems with typing primitives (i.e. numbers and strings).
+Usually the hard things to learn to type are things like curried functions, arrays of custom objects, and objects with unknown keys.
+So I've sorted these into "Easy" and "Hard"

 # Easy

 ## Numbers: